codecontemplator/articles/typesafe-finite-state-machines/readme.md

 The problem with the second approach above is that we need to manually pass the state around.
 If that was done by the framework we could just focus on the program we want to write.

 The standard approach to avoid explicitly passing state around is to leverage a **state monad**.
-A limitiation of the ordinary state monad is that the state type cannot be changed through the computation.
+A limitation of the ordinary state monad is that the state type cannot be changed through the computation.
 Luckily, some smart people invented the indexed state monad which is a generalization of the state monad that allows just this.

 It might be worth pointing out that the state monad here should not be confused with the effect monad introduced earlier.
 Their purposes are entirely different.
 The purpose of the (indexed) state monad is to make sure we only carry out valid state transitions while the purpose of the effect monad is the allow our code to execute actions.
 However, to get a working solution we need both.
 This means that we need to combine the indexed state monad and an effect monad.
 Monads are generally combined using monad transformers which is just the right tool.
 In our case we need an **index state monad transformer** that accepts an ordinary effect monad.
 Beautiful!
 Let's get to work.